sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 ## What are we building?

-In this tutorial, we will continue modifying your Biketribe marketplace that you configured in Section 1 of the tutorial (TODO FIGURE OUT WORDING).
+In this tutorial, we will continue modifying your Biketribe marketplace that you configured in the first tutorial.
 We will start editing the Sharetribe Web Template, and add custom development features to Biketribe.

 The first part of this tutorial focuses on installing the template, copying no-code changes from Test to Dev, making minor changes to the